-Voters lined up outside Lake Anne Elementary early Tuesday morning.
+Voters lined up outside Lake Anne Elementary early Tuesday morning for last year’s election.
 Voters reported about a 45-minute wait at Lake Anne Elementary.

 Photo by Amiee Freeman